- queries served

 Quick start

-Works with any tool that does DNS - nginx, Traefik, Node.js, anything.
-Here's Caddy as an example:
+DNS-only - works with any tool that does DNS (nginx, Traefik, Node.js, Caddy, anything).
+Here's Caddy:

 # Caddyfile